ISAAC

 The

-push or pull equally in the opposite direction.
-If someone lifts
+or pull equally in the opposite direction.
+If someone lifts a heavy

-a heavy box, they use force to push it up.
-The box is heavy because
+box, they use force to push it up.
+The box is heavy because it is

-it is producing an equal force downward on the lifter’s
+producing an equal force downward on the lifter’s arms.
+The

-arms.
-The weight is transferred through the lifter’s legs
+weight is transferred through the lifter’s legs to the floor.

-to the floor.
 The floor presses upward with an equal force.
-If
+If the floor pushed

 When

-under an apple tree observing an apple fall to the ground.
-When
+an apple tree observing an apple fall to the ground.
+When he saw the

-he saw the apple fall, Newton began to think about a specific
+apple fall, Newton began to think about a specific kind of motion—gravity.

-force, or pulled smaller object toward it.
-That meant that the
+exerted the greater force, or pulled smaller object toward it.
+That

-large mass of the earth pulled objects toward it.
-That is why
+meant that the large mass of the earth pulled objects toward it.
+That

 float in the air.